Skip to content

 What are the risks of SaaS vendor lock-in?

 SaaS vendor lock-in creates several business risks.
 Price increases: the vendor can raise prices at any time, and migrating away is costly.
 Feature removal: features you depend on can be removed or downgraded.
 Shutdown: if the vendor goes out of business or gets acquired, you may lose access with little warning.
 Data portability: exporting your data from a SaaS platform is often difficult, incomplete, or impossible.
 API changes: integrations can break when the vendor changes their API.
-With self-hosted software, none of these risks apply.
-You own the code, the data, and the installation.
+With self-hosted software, the installation keeps running whatever the vendor does, because the code and the database are already yours.
+The risk that remains is that updates stop, which is why the full source ships with the licence: another developer can pick it up.

 Can self-hosted software be cheaper than SaaS?